wacncontent/CustomizeTool/addCommentOutput/articles/cache/cache-dotnet-how-to-use-service.md

 <a name="enable-caching"></a>
 ## Configure the cache

-The **Configure** tab for Cache in the Management Portal is where you configure the options for your cache.
+The **Configure** tab for Cache in the <!-- deleted by customization Azure --> Management Portal is where you configure the options for your cache.
 Each cache has a **default** named cache, and the Standard and Premium cache offerings support up to nine additional named caches, for a total of ten.
 Each named cache has its own set of options which allow you to configure your cache in a highly flexible manner.

 ![NamedCaches][NamedCaches]